matt9527-marist/MyObsidianNotes/Parallel Processing/000 Introduction.md

 	return "Hello, " + userName + "!";
 }
 ```
 What does "include" mean?
-Tells the compiler what to include in compilation for which functions a
+Tells the compiler what to include in compilation for which functions are being used.
+No need to do it twice.